imichaelnorris/llmarquee/README.md

 [2] Add an initProgressCallback so users will see that it's loading (:

 [3] Accept streaming updates to llmarquee.js.
-This will make it able to simulate a stock ticker or news feed.
+This will simulate a stock ticker or news feed.

+# Why
+Why not?

+Because I can.

+Because little new tickers and stock tickers are my favorite part about games like SimCity and Neopets.